 The Society has been impacted by the world-wide coronavirus pandemic.
 The Society's revenue consists primarily of contributions, retail sales, and investment income.
 As such, its ability to fund programs and support operations is significantly dependent on the tourism industry, the financial strength of its donor base, and the general economic factors affecting its investment portfolio.
-The Bookstores and Airport locations were closed to the public from March to June 2020 and saw significant reductions in the number of visitors; however, tourism has since rebounded.
-Certain cost saving measures were implemented to maintain operations.
-The potential continued decline and volatility of the equity, credit, and labor markets resulting from the coronavirus pandemic could have a significant impact on future operations.
-Stay at home orders and other government restrictions could result in a decline in visitors.
+The Bookstores and Airport locations were closed to the public from March to June 2020 and saw significant reductions in the number of visitors; however, tourism rebounded in 2021.